-Marketing of alcoholic beverages or alcohol-like preparations should not be associated with violence, weapons or drugs, or with situations in which, according to general perception, alcohol consumption should not take place, for example in traffic, sports, pregnancy, school or work.
+Marketing of alcoholic beverages or alcohol-like preparations should not be associated with violence, weapons or drugs, or with situations in which, In line with general perception, alcohol consumption should not take place, for example in traffic, sports, pregnancy, school or work.
 This applies to both the design of the marketing and the context in which it occurs.